GitLeeRepo/PythonNotes/PythonNotes.md

 > Calling a coroutine does not start its code running – the coroutine object returned by the call doesn’t do anything until you schedule its execution.

-A coroutine's execution is suspended unti a future event occurs.
+A coroutine's execution is suspended until a future event occurs.

 ### Coroutine Examples

+**Generator Style:**

 ```python
 # original from Python-Essential-Reference-Developers-Library by David Beazley